 Prior to coming to Fredericksburg, he taught in public schools and also directed the orchestra at Gettysburg College.
 In the ’90s, his high school orchestra won several national competitions performing professional level (grade VI) literature.
 He has received two superintendents’ awards for outstanding teaching and he was awarded Exemplary Music Program in Maryland by the Maryland Music Educators Association.
 In 2000, the Grammy Foundation awarded Dr. Bartram’s music program the prestigious Grammy Signature Award.
 He founded and directed the Maryland Wind Symphony in the 1990s.

 As conductor of the University of Mary Washington Philharmonic Orchestra, Dr. Bartram has enjoyed rapid success and resounding accolades.
 The orchestra is highly respected for its musicianship and its mission to support students and the region.

-Robyn Bauer is in her first year as concertmaster of the UMW Philharmonic.
-She grew up in King George, Virginia, and studied Suzuki Method violin beginning at age 6 under Cindy Ross of Fredericksburg.
-She graduated in 2003 with a bachelor of music degree from James Madison University, where she studied with Dr. Wanchi Huang.
-At JMU, she was concertmaster of the symphony orchestra and principal violin for the chamber and opera/theater orchestras.
-She taught music at Potomac Elementary School in 2003-’04, worked for three years a part-time radio DJ and promotions assistant at B101.5, and taught Suzuki violin lessons for 10 years.
+Robyn Bauer grew up in King George, Virginia, and studied Suzuki Method violin beginning at age 6 under Cindy Ross of Fredericksburg.
+She graduated in 2003 with a bachelor of music degree from James Madison University, where she studied with Dr. Wanchi Huang and served as concertmaster of the symphony orchestra and principal violin for the chamber and opera/theater orchestras.
+She taught music for a year at Potomac Elementary School, worked for three years a part-time radio DJ and promotions assistant at B101.5, and taught Suzuki violin lessons for 10 years.

 Orchestra Manager / Principal Oboe